NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicssimulations.md

 ```@example dynamics
 out = run_trajectory(u0, tspan, sim; output=(:position, :adiabatic_population))
 ```
+The specific quantities that are available are listed [`here`].
+If you need to add the output of another quantity, the process for doing so is described [`here`]

 This time we can see that the output contains only the quantities that we asked for.